Healthy Footnotes

 Regular Shoes & Comfort

 While your feet need room, they may not need a ton of room.
 In fact, too much space can cause foot conditions and discomfort, too—sometimes, a regular shoe is your perfect fit.
+Medium-width shoes, while comfortable for many, might not suit those with very wide feet.

 Designed with an average width to fit most foot types, regular-width (also called “medium-width” and sometimes “standard”) shoes are slimmer and more tailored in size.
 A regular shoe width is best for the following conditions: